Heart Valve Disease Awareness Day Campaign Celebrates Fifth Anniversary with Focus on Health Disparities

 - Recipient: Donnette Smith, Patient and President of the Board, Heart Valve Voice US

-- Presenter: Michael A. Mussallem, Chairman and Chief Executive Officer, Edwards Lifescience
+- Presenter: Michael A. Mussallem, Chairman and Chief Executive Officer, Edwards Lifesciences

-- Recipient: Icilma Fergus, M.D., FACC, Director of Cardiovascular Disparities, Icahn School of Medicine Mount Sina
+- Recipient: Icilma Fergus, MD, FACC, Director of Cardiovascular Disparities, Icahn School of Medicine Mount Sinai

-- Presenter: Cassandra McCullough, MBA, Chief Executive Officer, Association of Black Cardiologist
+- Presenter: Cassandra McCullough, MBA, Chief Executive Officer, Association of Black Cardiologists

 - Partner with Heart Award